Scientific integrity policy of SILS

 If the outcome is not satisfactory (for instance the problem is down‐played), or if this is too problematic (for instance because he/she is involved), contact the director of the research department.

 If this is not satisfactory, or too problematic, or if you prefer absolute confidentiality, contact one of the university ' 'Vertrouwenspersonen' (Confidential Advisors) to discuss the issue.
-Although they are not specifically appointed to deal with integrity issues, they can advise you on a course of action.
 They treat cases confidentially, and action is taken after mutual agreement.
+You can find them on the UvA page for Confidential Advisors for Academic Integrity.

-- You can submit a formal complaint to the University Ethics Committee, through its chairperson, or alternatively to the Board of the University.
+You can submit a formal complaint to the UvA Academic Integrity Committee, or alternatively to the Board of the University.